NidhitheCoder/learn-react-js/README.md

 - use-cases of react's release channels

 1. Latest - latest is for stable, semver react releases.
 It's what you get when you install react from npm. user this for all user applications.

 -

 2. Next- next track the main branch for the react source code repository. use this for integration testing between react and third party projects.

 3. Experimental - Experimental includes experimental apis and features that are'nt available in the stable releases. these also track the main branch, but with additional branch features flags turned on.

 - All releases are published to npm, but only latest uses semantic versioning.
+- The only officially supported release channel for user-facing applications is latest.

+### JSX

+- JSX is a syntax extension to javascript.JSX reminds you of a template language, but it comes with the full power of javascript.
+- JSX produces react Elements.
+- A component that contain both login and template/markup in a single file.
+- React does'nt require using JSX, but most people must find it helpful as a visual aid when working with UI inside the javascript code.
+It also allows react to show more useful error and warning messages.